 Growing up in a remote part of New Zealand, Bell became an experienced bush woman and a competent mechanic.
 She used these skills to operate a garage in Fremantle in partnership with her husband.

-Only two people had circled the continent by car before her but Bell’s arduous trip was accomplished with a sense of style which still inspired 90 years later.
+Only two people had circled the continent by car before her, but Bell’s arduous trip was accomplished with a sense of style which still inspires 90 years later.
 As the first woman to drive around Australia she was called ‘The Wonder Woman’.
 At just about every stopover point in her journey she was warmly received by well-wishers and civic dignitaries, her car embellished with a sign reading ‘Smiling Through’.